cgkineo/adapt-hotgrid/README.md

 Defines the alignment of the item image in the pop up.
 Left: Image aligned to the left of the text area.
 Top: Image aligned above the text area.
 Right: Image aligned to the right of the text area.
 Bottom: Image aligned below the text area.
 The default alignment is `right`.

 #### \_classes (string):
-CSS class name(s) to be applied to the popup item.
+CSS class name(s) to be applied to the item button and popup item.
 Classes available by default are:
 * `"hide-desktop-image"` (hides the pop up image in desktop view)
 * `"hide-popup-image"` (hides the pop up image for all screen sizes)